-Note: The 24C08B/16B does not generate any acknowledge bits if an internal programming cycle is in progress.
+Note: The 24LCS52 does not generate any acknowledge bits if an internal programming cycle is in progress.

-The device that acknowledges, has to pull down the SDA line during the acknowledge clock pulse in such a way that the SDA line is stable LOW during the HIGH period of the acknowledge related clock pulse.
+The device that acknowledges has to pull down the SDA line during the acknowledge clock pulse in such a way that the SDA line is stable LOW during the HIGH period of the acknowledge related clock pulse.
 Of course, setup and hold times must be taken into account.
-During reads, a master must signal an end of data to the slave by NOT generating an acknowledge bit on the last byte that has been clocked out of the slave.
-In this case, the slave (24C08B/16B) will leave the data line HIGH to enable the master to generate the STOP condition.
+A master must signal an end of data to the slave by not generating an acknowledge bit on the last byte that has been clocked out of the slave.
+In this case, the slave must leave the data line HIGH to enable the master to generate the STOP condition.